sonjaove/ML-hands-on/README.md

-# 1st project - Prof. Sanjeev Jha.
+# 1st project - Prof. Sanjeev Jha. (this is out as well cause data is not available)
 - we are predicting avalnache sites in the himalyan region.
 - this will be made with rohit bhaiya.
   ### What has to be done.